pydantic/pydantic/docs/usage/models.md

 * field order is preserved in the model [schema](schema.md)
 * field order is preserved in [validation errors](#error-handling)
 * field order is preserved by [`.dict()` and `.json()` etc.](exporting_models.md#modeldict)
-* [structural pattern matching](#structural-pattern-matching) is performed in the order fields are defined

 As of **v1.0** all fields with annotations (whether annotation-only or with a default value) will precede all fields without an annotation.
 Within their respective groups, fields remain in the order they were defined.